-Study plan for MAMN-GFMET Meteorology, fall 2020
+Study plan for MAMN-GFMET Meteorology, spring 2021

 The master's programme leads to the degree Master of Science in Meteorology and Oceanography.
 It is a two year programme (120 ECTS credits).

 The Master's programme in Meteorology and Oceanography with specialization in Meteorology provides a broad foundation and a good understanding within actual topics in meteorology and atmospheric physics.

 Emphasis is given to understanding the physical and mathematical descriptions of various atmospheric phenomena in conjunction with observations and numerical modelling.
 Thus, the Master's programmes cover the theoretical basis for various weather phenomena, the use of numerical models to simulate the development of weather systems, boundary layer processes near the ocean, sea ice or land, local weather and climate conditions, and studies of radiation processes in the atmosphere.

 On completion of the programme the candidate should have the following learning outcomes defined in terms of knowledge, skills and general competence: